RockefellerArchiveCenter/processing-manual/processing.md

 _During RACcess registration, all users agree to the terms of access/use of all RAC holdings._

-_If questions regarding restricted or potentially restricted materials arise during processing, please consult with the the Assistant Director for Processing._
+_If questions regarding restricted or potentially restricted materials arise during processing, please consult with the Assistant Director for Processing._

 ### Step 23 - Label Physical Folders Containing Restricted Material in Accordance with RAC Guidelines